Kodachrome: 2017 reintroduction rumors

 After announcing the return of Ektachrome at the beginning of 2017, Eastman Kodak CMO Steven Overman told The Kodakery podcast, "we are investigating Kodachrome, looking at what it would take to bring that back".
-Although the statement generated widespread media interest, it was subsequently conceded by an official at Kodak Alaris (who would be responsible for its production and sale) that the return of Kodachrome was probably impractical (due to the difficulty in restoring the now-dismantled infrastructure needed to support it) and therefore unlikely.
+Although the statement generated widespread media interest, it was subsequently conceded by an official at Kodak Alaris (which would be responsible for its production and sale) that the return of Kodachrome was probably impractical (due to the difficulty in restoring the now-dismantled infrastructure needed to support it) and therefore unlikely.

 Characteristics

 Emulsion

 Kodachrome films are non-substantive.
 Unlike substantive transparency and negative color films, Kodachrome film does not incorporate dye couplers into the emulsion layers.
 The dye couplers are added during processing.
 This means that Kodachrome emulsion layers are thinner and less light is scattered upon exposure, meaning that the film could record an image with more sharpness than substantive films.
 Transparencies made with non-substantive films have an easily visible relief image on the emulsion side of the film.
-Kodachrome 64 and 200 can record a dynamic range of about 2.3D or 8 stops, as shown in the characteristic curves.
-Kodachrome transparencies have a dynamic range of around 12 stops, or 3.6–3.8D.
+Kodachrome 64 and 200 can record a dynamic range of about 2.3D or 8 f-stops, as shown in the characteristic curves.
+Kodachrome 25 transparencies have a dynamic range of around 12 f-stops, or 3.6–3.8D.